AbdulhakimAloudah/User-Stories/README.md

 - [Watch posts - Watch videos]
 - The user can Check the cooking posts and click on the post to start cooking.
 - user (logIn):
-- add to favorite - add comment
+- add to favorite
-- He can write comments on videos
+- add comment
 - Follow the chefs

 ---